Co-Curricular Club Expo

 Where: Chapel

-Tech angels members primarily help run the technical side of the chapel services in collaboration with senior leaders and Dr Hastie to operate microphones, PowerPoints and videos for chapels and assemblies throughout the year.
+Tech Angels members primarily help run the technical side of the chapel services in collaboration with senior leaders to operate microphones, PowerPoints and videos for chapels and assemblies throughout the year.
 However, they will also be given training to help other students and teachers with common issues in class.
 There will be morning teas where food will be provided, and badges will be given out once members have shown commitment.

 There are no skills required- just commitment by coming to their allocated days or communicating when they are unable to attend.
 Anyone can join and you will be trained on the job, there is also no cost.